HarryStayReal/2D_Histogram_Filter/README.md

 # 2D_Histogram_Filter
-2D_Histogram_Filter is for the localization of self-driving car from udacity.
+2D_Histogram_Filter is for the localization of self-driving car.
+From the course of udacity.